MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/get-started/app-batch-ingestion.md

 In your preferred IDE or text editor, create a project or file named *basic ingestion* using the convention appropriate for your preferred language.
 Place the *stormevent.csv* file in the same location as your app.
 Then add the following code:

-1. Create a client app that connects to your cluster and prints the number of row in the *MyStormEvents* table.
-You'll use this as a baseline for comparison with the number of rows after each method of ingestion.
+1. Create a client app that connects to your cluster and prints the number of rows in the *MyStormEvents* table.
+You'll use this count as a baseline for comparison with the number of rows after each method of ingestion.
 Replace the `<your_cluster_uri>` and `<your_database>` placeholders with your cluster URI and database name respectively.

     ### [C\#](#tab/csharp)